Ann Kingman Weber Campbell, 74, passed away very peacefully on Friday 11 November 2016, at her home in New Windsor, NY.

 Ann is preceded into Heaven by her parents, her son Christopher, her brother Fritz (Henry) and sister Katharine (Piffle).
 She is survived in deep love and gratitude by her husband, Mark, her brother, Will Weber, her son, Fritz and daughter-in-law, Kimber Campbell, daughter, Madison Campbell, and son, Mark and daughter-in-law, Lori Campbell.
 Ann also has eight awesome grandchildren carrying on in her indomitable spirit: Zachery, Benjamin, Katharine, Mark, Cameron, Dominick, Carey and Kelsey.

-A memorial celebration of Ann's life – or several – will be planned in the coming months, to bring together in joy the countless people whom Ann touched, befriended, supported and loved in her life.
+A memorial celebration of Ann's life will take place 2 p.m., November 11th at the Good Hope Lutheran Church, 129 West Charles Street, Bucyrus, Ohio to bring together in joy the countless people whom Ann touched, befriended, supported and loved in her life.

 Memorial donations, if desired, may be made to a military or veterans service organization of your choice.